venovako/libpvn/README.md

 A function with the name ending with an underscore (`_`) should be callable from Fortran without an explicit interface, just by declaring it `EXTERNAL` (without the underscore).

-Several correctly-rounded mathematical functions provided by the [CORE-MATH](https://core-math.gitlabpages.inria.fr) project are used.
-Their slightly modified implementations included here will be taken if `CR_MATH` is not set.
-Otherwise, set the `CR_MATH` variable in a `[g]make` invocation to the cloned `core-math` source code directory path.
+Setting the `CR_MATH` variable in a `[g]make` invocation to the cloned `core-math` source code directory path overrides the included choice of the CORE-MATH functions.
 If the object files have not been prepared beforehand, the source files will be compiled in either case.
 The object files will be integrated into `libpvn.a` for easier re-use by other software linked with it.